MyceliaNetwork/quark.js/README.md

 }
 ```

-"Trust, but verify!"
-If your best course of action when handling the callback
+"Trust, but verify!" is your best course of action when handling the callback
 data.

-Once you have instantiated the object we can begin creating a basket with a
+Once you have instantiated the checkout Function we can begin creating a basket
-couple of transaction items.
+with a couple of transaction items.

-**PLEASE NOTE**: BigInts cannot be serialized client-side and thus we do not
-support them in the checkout.
-You'll need to cast them to Numbers instead.

 ## Basket structure